OWASP/ASVS/4.0/en/0x11-V2-Authentication.md

 Architects and developers should adhere to this section when building or refactoring code.
 This section can only be fully verified using source code review or through secure unit or integration tests.
 Penetration testing cannot identify any of these issues.

-The list of approved one-way key derivation functions is detailed in NIST 800-63 B section 5.1.1.2, and in [BSI Kryptographische Verfahren: Empfehlungen und Schlussell&auml;ngen (2018)](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Publikationen/TechnischeRichtlinien/TR02102/BSI-TR-02102.pdf?__blob=publicationFile).
+The list of approved one-way key derivation functions is detailed in NIST 800-63 B section 5.1.1.2, and in the [OWASP Password Storage Cheatsheet (2021)](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html).
 The latest national or regional algorithm and key length standards can be chosen in place of these choices.

 This section cannot be penetration tested, so controls are not marked as L1.
 However, this section is of vital importance to the security of credentials if they are stolen, so if forking the ASVS for an architecture or coding guideline or source code review checklist, please place these controls back to L1 in your private version.